coreybruyere/530-framework/README.md

 * List Base Class and Declaration Block First
 * Nest All Pseduo-Classes Directly Beneath Base Properties and Values
 * Media Queries Belong Right After Pseudo-Classes
-* List Tags Next.
-But Remember, We Should be Following the BEM Sytax So Those Should Be In Base.
-* List any Class Elements Next, in BEM Syntax of Course.
+* List Tags Next if absolutely necessary.
+* Nest BEM Module Children right beneath parent module using the SASS 3.3 BEM update
-* List any Class Modifiers at the End of the Declaration Block
+* List any Class Modifiers at the End of the Declaration Block after all module children
+* Use included grid.
+It's super rad => [http://jeet.gs/](http://jeet.gs/)
 * Include all Hacky and Gross CSS in application.scss at Bottom in 'Shame' Section

 **Info on style guides => [http://css-tricks.com/sass-style-guide/](http://css-tricks.com/sass-style-guide/)**